pawlik/learning_category_theory/part_one/challenges_1.4/README.md

 No. There's not guarantee that the page links to itself.
 (Identity is not quaranteed)

-### 5.Is Facebook a category, with people as objects and friendships as morphisms?
+### 5. Is Facebook a category, with people as objects and friendships as morphisms?

 No again.
 One is not friends with oneselve.